anubhavpgit/anubhavpgit.github.io/content/current.md

 <!-- ###### July

-July starts with a trip back home to India until the fall.
+July starts with a trip back home to India until the fall. *[Ratha Jaatra](https://en.wikipedia.org/wiki/Ratha_Yatra)*, the chariot festival in Puri is the one event I try hard to make it to every year.
 This month marks the end of a whole year of my life in the US.
+Feels weirdly happy nostalgic and contentment; a sense of fulfilment and accomplishment; eudaimonic in ways, looking back at all that I have achieved so far, this whole year in the US.
 I moved here back in August 2024, and it feels like all of that was a month ago.
-I am excited about what is next.
+Excited for what is next.

 Taking a break from the project-building phase was a mindful call.
 I spend all my energy on actual work, focusing on internships.
+I think the next project that I decide to get involved in will need to either solve a real problem or generate revenue.
 Currently working with distributed computing - scaling, maintaining, deploying, and managing the video generation service at Hollywood.
-The aim would be to keep hunting for technical founding roles for when I graduate, which will probably be at the end of this semester/ year.
+The aim would be to keep hunting for technical founding staff/ founding engineer roles for when I graduate, which will probably be at the end of this semester/ year.
 Looking forward to what is in store for me. -->

 ###### June